 When evaluating RunLayer alternatives, the decision typically comes down to three constraints that matter most in enterprise rollouts: compliance readiness, deployment velocity, and the level of engineering effort required to operate the platform day-to-day.
-RunLayer has gained traction with well-funded startups that can absorb longer onboarding cycles and custom implementations, but many enterprises prioritize faster paths to production, clearer governance controls, and audit-ready documentation that reduces procurement friction.
+RunLayer is a credible option for teams evaluating MCP security and management, but many enterprises prioritize faster paths to production, clearer governance controls, and audit-ready documentation that reduces procurement friction.

 Key Takeaways